William Nicol (Transvaal)

 Rev Dr. William Nicol (23 March 1887, in Robertson – 22 June 1967) was a Dutch Reformed minister, theologian, educator and Administrator of the Transvaal Province of South Africa.

+Life

 In 1906, he obtained his bachelor's degree at Stellenbosch University and then studied at the Free University of Amsterdam and Princeton.
 From 1913 to 1938 he was a minister of the Dutch Reformed Church in Johannesburg East, called Irene Church.
 In June 1938, he became a minister in Pretoria East.
 From 1934 to 1948 he was the moderator of the Dutch Reformed Synod of the Transvaal.
 In Johannesburg, he was a champion for the recognition of the Afrikaans language and the establishment of Afrikaans-medium schools.